John Templeton Foundation: Reception

 The foundation has received both praise and criticism for its awards.
 The French National Center for Scientific Research (CNRS) has been critical of the foundation for funding "initiatives to bring science and religion closer together."
 Science journalist Chris Mooney, an atheist, received a 2010 Templeton-Cambridge Journalism Fellowship.
 In a 2010 article on his Discover magazine blog, Mooney wrote, "I can honestly say that I have found the lectures and presentations that we've heard here to be serious and stimulating.
 The same goes for the discussions that have followed them".

 Some scholars have expressed concerns about the nature of the awards, research projects, and publications backed by the foundation.
 These concerns include questioning its integrity, cronyism, and its Templeton Freedom Awards.
 Journalist Sunny Bains pointed out in 2011 that Templeton Freedom Awards are administered by the Atlas Economic Research Foundation, a group that opposes taking action on climate change and defends the tobacco industry, which also gives the foundation funding.
+Drexel University sociologist Robert Brulle listed the foundation as among the largest financial contributors to the climate change denial movement between 2003 and 2010.